jamescurran/jamescurran.github.io/_posts/2015-03-16-first-non-repeating-character-my-solution.md

 Over on GeeksWithBlog.com, James Michael Hare posted a "Little Puzzler" : [First Non-Repeating Character](http://geekswithblogs.net/BlackRabbitCoder/archive/2015/03/09/little-puzzlers-first-non-repeating-character.aspx).
 As I write this, he seems to have posted his solution, but that page isn't coming up for me, so before I see that, let me post mine.

-For the full problem spec, see James Michael's post linked above, but basically, given a stream (of unknown size) of characters (later clarified to upper case letters only), find of value & position of the first character that isn't repeated anywhere in the sequence.
+For the full problem spec, see James Michael's post linked above, but basically, given a stream (of unknown size) of characters (later clarified to upper case letters only), find this value & position of the first character that isn't repeated anywhere in the sequence.

 This led to a lively discussion in the comments, and through them, after I'd formulated one solution, I was able to come up with a second.
 So, let's get to them...